cosmos/ibc-go/docs/ibc/proposals.md

 The `<expired-client-id>` identifier is the proposed client to be updated.
 This client must be either frozen or expired.

 The `<active-client-id>` represents a substitute client.
 It carries all the state for the client which may be updated.
-It must have identitical client and chain parameters to the client which may be updated (except for latest height, frozen height, and chain-id).
+It must have identical client and chain parameters to the client which may be updated (except for latest height, frozen height, and chain ID).
 It should be continually updated during the voting period.

-After this, all that remains is who funds the governance deposit and if governance propsosal passes.
+After this, all that remains is deciding who funds the governance deposit and ensuring the governance proposal passes.
 If it does, the client on trial will be updated to the latest state of the substitute.

 ## Important considerations